Schedule | Description | Resources | Grading | Policies | References

 On-time attendance is required.
 Lateness or leaving early, when not cleared with the instructor, will also impact your participation grade.
 Lateness will be counted as 80% for your participation grade for the day.

 Late Work Grading Policy.
-Late work will be docked 5% for each day they are late (if an assignment is two days late, the grade will be docked 10%).
+Late work submissions will be docked 5% for each day they are late (if an assignment is two days late, the grade will be docked 10%).
 An assignment submitted after the due date time on the due date will still be docked 5%.
-The lowest possible grade for late work is 70%, which means that for an assignment submitted more than 6 days late, no more than 30% will be docked, but the maximum grade you will receive is 70%.
-Details about submission format and due date are given in Canvas.

 Excused Late Work.
 Requests to submit late work for special circumstances must be approved by your instructor at least 24 hours before the due date and time.
 Any late requests made less than 24 hours before the assignment is due may still be subject to a lateness penalty.
 We do not distinguish between mental and physical health.
 Email your instructor, 24 hours in advance, explaining generally the reason you are missing class and your plans for making up any missed lecture, activity, and assignment.